Impartial information for parents & carers around school exclusion

 Schools (includes academies, free schools and pupil referral units) may exclude a pupil for breaches of their behaviour policy.
-The exclusion may be for a given number of days known as a fixed-term exclusion, or might be a permanent exclusion.
+An exclusion is for a given number of days known as 'fixed-term' or might be permanent.

-Statistics show that a disproportionate number of children with SEN are at risk of exclusion.
+Statistics show that a disproportionate number of children with SEN are excluded.
 Head Teacher's should consider what extra support might be needed to identify and address the needs of a child in order to reduce their risk of exclusion.